achahid19/Random_unique_numbers_generator/README.md

 ## Starting
 To run and use the program, simply follow the instructions:
 ```
-make # This command builds the program.
+make # This command build the program.

 # make sure you have the cpp compiler installed on your machine.
 ```